cfindlayisme/wmb/Building.md

 # Building manually

 ## Pre-requisites
 You need golang installed to build this.
 I tend to use very new versions since vulnabilities move fast in the underlying libraries, so I'd recommend visiting the [golang download page](https://golang.org/dl/) and getting the latest version.
+At the time of writing this, I'm far ahead of the golang version included in the debian/ubuntu repos.

 You'll also need `make` installed, and libc6 (which should be installed - just a note in case you're trying to run on alpine) Debian/Ubuntu: